grzegorz-siekaniec/bits-of-this-bits-of-that/_posts/2021-10-27-solving-generalized-assignment-problem-using-branch-and-price.md

 ## Column generation

 Below is an outline of main loop of column generation.
-It is an implementation of flow diagram from above so I will not spend too much time on describing it.
-The only part maybe worth commenting is `stop_due_to_no_progress` - it decided whether column generation did not make any progress in last $$k$$-iterations and it should be stop due to tailing-off effect.
+It is an implementation of flow diagram from above so I will not spend too much time describing it.
+The only part maybe worth commenting is `stop_due_to_no_progress` - it evaluates whether column generation did not make any progress in last $$k$$-iterations and it should be stop.

 ```python